 Loyalty, satisfaction and word-of-mouth impressions say a lot about a business.
 How do you measure that sort of mix?
 One way is through a metric called Net Promoter Score (NPS).
 It’s a simple survey – asking only one question – but the results are a powerful indicator of the state of a company.

-Earlier this year, RE/MAX sent an NPS survey to agents in the U.S. The collective response, unveiled during the Opening General Session of the 2017 BOC in San Francisco, painted a clear picture of RE/MAX and the section of the scale it inhabits.
+This past spring, RE/MAX sent an NPS survey to agents in the U.S. The collective response painted a clear picture of RE/MAX and the section of the scale it inhabits.

-With a score of 71, RE/MAX ranks alongside – and slightly above, actually – contemporary leaders such as Southwest Airlines (66), Amazon (69) and Apple (70).
+With a score of 71, RE/MAX ranks alongside – and slightly above – contemporary leaders such as Southwest Airlines (62), Amazon (57) and American Express (52).
 Pretty good company, to say the least.